Where is the Grand Canyon? & The Basics You Need to Know

 - Winter is much cooler and it is impossible to view the North Rim during the winter months as the roads will start to close mid October due to snow.

-We suggest visiting the Grand Canyon National Park’s web site for up to date information on weather and road closures before you begin your journey to visit the Grand Canyon.
+We suggest visiting the Grand Canyon National Park’s web site for up to date information on weather and road closures before you begin your journey.